Leone25/dibook-downloader/README.md

    ```shell
    node .
    ```
+   - if you are a linux user add the `--useSystemExecutable` flag
 2. In a browser, login into your [DiBook Laterza account](https://www.dibooklaterza.it/), and open the book you'd like to download
 3. Open the dev tools (`f12` works) and open the `Application` tab if you are using a chromium based browser or `Storage` if you are using firefox, then select `Local Storage` > `https://www.dibooklaterza.it` and copy the value of the `jwtToken` entry
 4. Paste this value into the terminal wen asked for the `jwtToken`
-5. Enter the isbn of the book you want to download (you can copy it from the url of the book you've opened)
+5. Enter the ISBN of the book you want to download (you can copy it from the url of the book you've opened)
 6. Wait, the book will be downloaded and saved to the script' directory

 ## Disclaimer